programmer-ke/replatform/README.md

 - Install `git` and `ansible` packages with the following command
   - `apt get install git ansible`

-- Clone this repo
+- Clone this repo and cd into it

 - Run the following ansible command to setup the server `ansible-playbook site.yml`.
-The first time you run this, it will place a yaml file in the following location on the server: `/etc/ansible/host_vars/myplatform` and exit
+The first time you run this, it will place a variables file in the following location on the server:
+  `/root/private_vars/vars.yml` and exit

 - Edit this file with the correct variables such as the server hostname (The value you set for `myplatform.xxx.yyy` above), the external ipv4 address,